-Despite blazing reviews, Interplay's formidable marketing machine, and many accolades of "1999 RPG of the year," Planescape: Torment did not achieve the same commercial success of Baldur's Gate.
-Perharps some of reasons for poor sales are the fact that there were quite a few bugs in the initial release, the sheer amount of text the player had to read, and the fact that the well-known interface from Baldur's Gate was changed into something more difficult to use.
-Interface tweaks, however, were nesssary to make room for the larger and more detailed animations.
-Or perhaps the leap from the familiar AD&D world of Baldur's Gate to the alien setting and more mature storyline of Torment was just too great for the many followers of Baldur's Gate.
-Nevertheless, if you are looking for an excellent RPG with a truly superb storyline that puts the "kill the foozle" plot of most other RPGs to shame, Torment is a must-have. |
+Despite blazing reviews, Interplay's formidable marketing machine, and many accolades of "1999 RPG of the year" Planescape: Torment did not achieve the same commercial success as Baldur's Gate.
+Perhaps some of the reasons are the numerous bugs in the initial release, the sheer amount of text the player had to read, and the fact that the familiar Baldur's Gate interface was changed into something more difficult to use.
+Interface tweaks, however, were necessary to make room for the larger and more detailed animations.
+Or perhaps the leap from the familiar AD&D backdrop of Baldur's Gate to the alien world and more mature storyline of Torment was just too great for many.
+Nevertheless, if you are looking for an excellent RPG with a truly superb storyline that puts the "kill the foozle" plot in most other RPGs to shame, Torment is a must-have. |

-Although Torment is not a "free-form" game in the same way that Morrowind is, it still offers a good range of options and alternate paths – many of which are dependent on your character's alignment, which is in turn influenced by your behavior.
-You can be anything from a do-gooder to absolute evil - it's all up to you.
+Although Torment is not free-form in the same way that Morrowind is, it still offers a good range of options and alternate paths – many of which are dependent on your character's alignment, which is in turn influenced by your behavior.
+You can be anything from a teetotalling do-gooder to an absolute evil prick – it's all up to you.
 Your actions will lead you to one of the game's multiple endings, each of which nicely ties together loose ends, but not all of which are wholly satisfying.

 With the best writing I have ever seen in an RPG game, Planescape: Torment will leave you deep in thought long after the game is over.
 That's how profound and fascinating the story really is.
 Truly a masterpiece, and a must-have for every RPG fan.Reviewed by: Krovax